antoKeinanen/novarum/readme.md

 ```

 ## If
 With `if` keyword you can check wether or not some option was selected. `if` is always followed by the commands to be executed if condition is true followed by `end` keyword.
 Note that answers from `select` and `multiselect` are overwritten every time you use them.
-The `if` block does not support conditions and can just be used to check if in the last `select` or `multiselect` specified option was selected.
+The `if` block does not support conditions and can just be used to check if in the last `select` or `multiselect` specified option was selected. **`if` does not support nesting!**

 ```
 if [option]